jakebaldwin/koth/docs/research/order_book_manager.md

-# Order Book Manager Research
+# Market Data Order Book Research

-## What is an Order Book Manager?
+## What is an Order Book?
 An Order Book the systems live snapshot of all current buy and sell orders.
 Commonly updated in real time, in memory, with replica A and B holding the same data, so if one fails, the other can failover to the other.